 About Catalytic Capital

+Catalytic capital is investment capital that is patient, risk-tolerant, concessionary, and flexible in ways that differ from conventional investment.
 It is an essential tool to bridge capital gaps and achieve breadth and depth of impact, while complementing conventional investing.
 Catalytic capital delivers impact and unlocks conventional investment in several ways.
-It can:
+It can

 - help prove new and innovative products and business models;